-- There are about nine regular in class tests.
-This number may change throughout the semester.
-These tests will take either half or the whole class time. - The lowest test score (only among the regular tests) will not be used in the final grade. - Cellphones or any other similar electronic devices are NOT allowed during any test.
-If you use one during any test, then you will receive a zero for the test. - A calculator may be used only at the discretion of the instructor. - If a student must absolutely be absent on any test day, then discuss taking the test at another time with the instructor. - THE FINAL TEST WILL BE CUMULATIVE AND MUST BE ATTENDED AS SCHEDULED. - The final test will be used in the final grade. - You do not need to buy "blue books" or any similar things.
-The test will be provided by the instructor. - Even though the instructor wants tests on Thursdays, it may not happen and can occur on any day of the week. - Collectively, all tests are worth 80% of the total grade.
+- There are about five regular tests and a final test.
+This number may change throughout the semester. - The lowest test score (only among the regular tests) will not be used in the final grade. - Cellphones or any other similar electronic devices are NOT allowed during any test.
+If you use one during any test, then you will receive a zero for the test. - A calculator may be used only at the discretion of the instructor. - If a student must absolutely be absent on any test day, then discuss taking the test at another time with the instructor. - THE FINAL TEST WILL BE CUMULATIVE AND MUST BE ATTENDED AS SCHEDULED. - The final test grade will be used in the final grade. - You do not need to buy "blue books" or any similar things.
+Paper test will be provided by the instructor. - Even though the instructor wants tests on Fridays, it may not happen and can occur on any day of the week. - Collectively, all tests are worth 80% of the total grade.